mmmmmm44/rag_prompt_engineering/prompt_engineering_case_study/README.md

 # Prototyping a LLM supported component: A case study

-This is the folder for the medium article "Prototyping a LLM supported component: A case study".
+This is the folder for the medium article "Building a LLM review summarization component".

 ## Usage